darrendub/darrendub.github.io/_posts/2015-04-15-why-are-you-doing-this.md

 Designing in the open is not a new idea, great devsigners like <a href="http://bradfrost.com/blog/post/designing-in-the-open/">Brad Frost</a>, <a href="http://danielmall.com/articles/rif-element-collages/">Dan Mall</a>, <a href="https://css-tricks.com/screencasting-complete-redesign-get-access-kickstarter/">Chris Coyier</a> to name a few, have used this technique to utilize our great open community to help further their deisign decisions.

+There is an awesome live redesign of CodePen by Sparkbox happening now!
+[Check it out &#8594;](http://codepen.seesparkbox.com/)

 <blockquote>By sharing your thoughts, your successes, your failures, your techniques, your process, your resources, you’re able to have a much greater impact on the world than whatever happens to be in your project’s scope.
 	<cite>- Brad Frost</cite>